dpoloniajr/dpoloniajr.github.io/_pages/about.md

 3. Using a test instance and test credentials for learning and innovation.

-Course Outcome 2: I DesignED, DevelopED, and DeliverED professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by completing the following enhancements eBid Monthly Sales Structure Enhancement:
+Course Outcome 2: I DesignED, DevelopED, and DeliverED professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by completing the following enhancements Bid ID Search Structure Enhancement:

 1. TBD
 2. TBD
 3. TBD

-Course Outcome 3: I DesignED and EvaluateED computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices by completing the following enhancements eBid Monthly Sales Structure Enhancement:
+Course Outcome 3: I DesignED and EvaluateED computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices by completing the following enhancements Bid ID Search Structure Enhancement:

 1. TBD
 2. TBD